suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 and publish the generated MLS Commit message to all the participants (see {{process-commit}}).

-In either of the flows, If the response was "Locked", following the procedures for retrying as defined in (locked).
+In either of the flows, If the response was "Locked", follow the procedures for retrying.
 A lock response of "CounterError" implies the member attempting to update the MLS group state is behind and MUST await until it catches up with all the MLS Commit messages in transit.
 It is important to note,